madhanmohanreddyperam06/School-Management-System/README.md

 - Open an issue on GitHub
 - Check the documentation
 - Review existing issues for similar problems
--Mobile : 9110395993
+- Mobile : 9110395993
--EmailID : madhanmohanreddyperam06@gmail.com
+- EmailID : madhanmohanreddyperam06@gmail.com

 ## 🙏 Acknowledgments